 The friction coefficient is defined in terms of the fluid viscosity η and the radius r of the microsphere, with the microsphere’s center located a distance h above the surface.
 The summation converges reasonably well when expanded to about ten terms.

 B. Modified Worm-Like Chain (WLC) model

-One can fit the force extension curves to a modified WLC model that accounts for volume exclusion effects at zero optical force as follows:
+The force extension curves can be fit to a modified WLC model that accounts for volume exclusion effects at zero optical force as follows: